CCBT: Computerised Cognitive Behavioural Therapy

 "Wait a Second.
 No, that's too long."
 The Times is onto something here!
 From Google engineering to lifestyle and marketing, products and networks compete for our ever-diminishing attention.
 Cognitive research suggests that our cognitive life and limits are important to understand.
 While great attention is devoted to the social and marketing potential - good and bad- what are we doing to our thinking?

-Across the first decade of the 21st century we clearly felt and witnessed the pervasive influence of social media, 'social commerce', professional networking, & American adoption of SMS (now embraced as "Twitter") and the landscape of popular print and broadcast media re-shaped with "like", "share", and FB/Twitter/RSS feed options seemingly everywhere.
+The first decade of the 21st century, into the 2010's, has seen the pervasive influence of social media, 'social commerce', professional networking, & American adoption of SMS (now embraced worldwide as "Twitter") and the landscape of popular print and broadcast media re-shaped with "like", "share", and FB/Twitter/RSS feed options seemingly everywhere.
 (You can broadcast exactly where via numerous 'apps' - my own nominee for 'word of the year'.)

+For many today, daily life may include Foursquare check-ins at the airport or local donut shoppe, iPads, netbooks, and great amounts of time and energy invested in "device devotion", and sometimes dependency.
 All this new world of options and tools and popular trends comes without a standard guide on how to traverse this new world in a way which might be balanced rather than disruptive, helpful rather than harmful, efficient rather than creating fragmented and ever-shortening attention span and mono-task focus.
-(Some research such as Turkle's suggest that 'multi-tasking' and focus compete for our attention.)

 Cyberpsychology: Psychologists have been studying and using the Internet for several years now, and have been sharing their findings on the use of online technology in areas of self-help, education, and even direct treatment, such as telehealth, "e-therapy", support groups, and list-serv discussion groups.